 To say that your time at a conference or industry trade show is at a premium is a gross understatement, to say the least.
 Your days are packed with pitching your products and ideas, to network, to check in on the competition, and to foster business development opportunities.
 What you're not there to do is collect resumes and conduct an endless stream of interviews.

 But just because you don't have the bandwidth to devote to interviewing doesn't mean that you shouldn't take advantage of being under the same roof as the very best professionals in your field.
 In fact, a conference is prime real estate for connecting with and nurturing relationships with some of the top talent out there.
 After all, the professionals who get sent to represent their companies at conferences are the brightest that business has to offer, and they also happen to be the same folk you're looking to recruit.

 Here are 4 ways you can make the most of your time at a show to meet and connect with top talent.

 Whether you spend most of your time at your booth or roving the floor, you're going to be meeting lots of people.
 The mood is more convivial, people tend to have their guard lowered even the dress is more casual.
 So, you'll have plenty of opportunities to chat and feel people out.
 And this is why you want to have a pitch prepared, a friendly "script" if you will when meeting people who intrigue you.

-This isn't a hard sale as much as an overture, and because time is short you don't want to have to have make it up on the spot.
-Just as you have an elevator pitch for your company, have a succinct, yet enticing, preview of what you do and what you're looking for in employees.
+This isn't a hard sell as much as an overture, and because time is short you don't want to have make it up on the spot.
+Just as you have an elevator pitch for your company, have a succinct, yet enticing, a preview of what you do and what you're looking for in employees.